Real World Productions

-Students gain experience in the professional demands of deadlines and budgets while also turning their creative ideas into meaningful videos.
+Students gain experience in the professional demands of deadlines and budgets while also turning their ideas into meaningful videos.

 Behind the Screen